Finite-size corrections to Fermi's golden rule: I. Decay rates: A finite-time interval effect

-In field theory, the free part $H_0$ is a bi-linear form of fields and the interaction part $H_{int}$ is a higher polynomial of fields. $H_{int}$ causes a change of a particle number such as a decay of a pion into a charged lepton and a neutrino.
+In field theory, the free part $H_0$ is a bi-linear field form and the interaction part $H_\text{int}$ is a higher field polynomial. $H_\text{int}$ causes a change in the particle number such as a decay of a pion int a charged lepton and a neutrino.

-\subsection{Finite-size correction to Fermi's Golden rule}
+\subsection{Finite-size correction to Fermi's golden rule}